David Garrard Lowe

 David Garrard Lowe (né Lowenstein, January 9, 1933 – September 21, 2024) was an American historian, architectural preservationist, and author.
 He founded the Beaux-Arts Alliance in 1995.
 He was a communicant of the Episcopal Church of the Resurrection (Manhattan).

+The David Garrard Lowe Historic Chicago Photograph Collection is housed at the Art Institute of Chicago's Ryerson and Burnham Libraries.